Hampden County Court Records

 Divorce Records

 Divorce filings are maintained by the Probate and Family Court.
-There are two primary types of divorce in Massachusetts: a joint (1A) no-fault divorce, which takes 120 days to become final after judgment, and a contested (1B) fault divorce, which takes 90 days.
+Massachusetts recognizes two primary types of divorce: a joint (1A) no-fault divorce, which takes 120 days to become final after judgment, and a contested (1B) fault divorce, which takes 90 days.
 To search for a divorce case, use the Trial Court Case Access tool, selecting the Probate and Family Court department and the Hampden County location.
 Copies of divorce decrees can be obtained by completing the Request for Copies Form (PFC-18) and submitting it to the court with payment for copies.

 The Registry of Vital Records and Statistics (RVRS) can provide a docket number or court location for a divorce record but does not issue the decree itself.
-Individuals who do not know their docket number should complete and mail an Application of Divorce Inquiry to RVRS.
+If you don't know your docket number, complete and mail an Application of Divorce Inquiry to RVRS.

 Selected Domestic Relations Filing Fees: